 - Which features are engaging them and which aren’t

-Track the following SaaS onboarding metrics to get an in-depth look at customer engagement:
+In terms of customer engagement, following these SaaS onboarding metrics will allow you to get an in-depth look at customer engagement:

-The metric indicates how long a new sign up uses your product.
+- Usage time.
+How long does a new customer use your product?
 Ideally, you’ll want users to log in more often and for longer durations – indicating they’re successfully transitioning toward using your product in their workflow.

-Time to value is the time it takes for users to log into your service and see its value.
-In other words, TTV is the time between a user’s first login and aha moment.
+- Time to value (TTV).
+TTV is the time between a user’s first log-in and their ‘aha’ moment.
 A small value here denotes your customer onboarding process’s effectiveness.

 How to Improve your SaaS Onboarding Flow: Best Practices